AFSA Child Safety Framework – Compliance Statement 2023

 In 2019 the Australian Government introduced the Commonwealth Child Safe Framework (the Framework) in response to the findings of the Royal Commission into Institutional Responses to Child Sexual Abuse.

 The Australian Financial Security Agency (AFSA) is committed to keeping children safe, as outlined in the Commonwealth Child Safe Framework.
-We are compliant with all 4 requirements of this framework.
+We are compliant with all four requirements of the framework.

 - a child is present during a compliance visit to premises of an adult bankruptee